westonrobot/unitree_legged_sdk/README.md

 2. Python

-    To run the robot with Python scripts, open scripts/Robot_Python.py, then edit the path to "build" folder.
+    To run the robot with Python scripts, open scripts/Unitree_Go1_Python_sdk.py, then edit the path to "build" folder.

-    After that, running Robot_Python.py.
-Right now, the provided Python scripts are only for A1 robot.
-To use other type robots, edit the "LeggedType" in src/python_interface_high_cmd.cpp, and recompile the project.
+    After that, running Go1.py.
+Right now, the provided Python scripts are only for Go1 robot.